muzam1l/vscode-electron-manager/README.md

 `npm install vscode-electron-manager`

+## About

-> Currently In beta, installs/spawns platform specific electron executable for your vscode extension to use and communicate with.
+> Currently In beta

+Installs/spawns platform specific electron executable for your vscode extension to use and communicate with.
+You can use that executable to run your uncompiled JavaScript files implementing electron Api in vscode extension, without having to bundle them into electron for each platform.

+Your extension and electron process can also seamlessly communicate via Node Ipc channels, see below.

 ## Use